 Scaling Adoption Beyond College Campuses

-Snackpass has been a viral phenomenon in many college campuses, reminiscent of the early days of Facebook, but it must be able to expand out of the college niche and cross the chasm if it is to become the social commerce layer for food.
+Snackpass has been a viral phenomenon in many universities, reminiscent of the early days of Facebook, but it must be able to expand out of the college niche and cross the chasm if it is to become the social commerce layer for food.
 College campuses have very unique characteristics and network effects resulting from tight network clusters that are not as present in many other segments of society, so it remains to be seen if Snackpass can replicate its college success as it tries to expand outside of them.

 Increased Focus on Takeout by Large Delivery Incumbents